nylander/birdscanner2/README.md

     $ snakemake -j -p --use-conda

+Note: This requires conda, and is currently mostly untested.
-Note that softwares 11, and 12 still needs to be installed separately (currently not in any conda channels).
+Furthermore, softwares 11, and 12 still needs to be installed separately (currently not in any conda channels).

 ## Running birdscanner2 on [UPPMAX](https://www.uppmax.uu.se)